 - 10 Days to review the framework and 10 knowledge areas each from PMBOK Guide, Fifth Edition.
 Each day do 30-40 mock exam questions

 - 1 Day to do another full mock test of 200 questions.
 You should see huge improvement from the past test, or else you need to identify the knowledge areas where you seem to score the least.

 - 4 days – study only the weak knowledge areas again, and attempt to fill the gap in your knowledge.

 These 3 stages alone take about 40 days, which is about 6 weeks.

 Take Action – Write Down Your PMP Study Plan

 Like everything else in life, Success is 1% inspiration and 99% perspiration.
 Go ahead, get up and take some action.
 Don’t just keep reading post after post and get overwhelmed by the exam.

 One of the best things we have seen that really works is to write your Study Plan, and then share it with your spouse, friends, and inform me.
-You can Post your PMP Study Plan on the PM Forum for all to see and encourage you.
+You can Post your PMP Study Plan in the comments below for all to see and encourage you.
 Once you share it with someone, you have shown your commitment, and you are more inclined to follow through.
 Your friends, spouse, and I will encourage you and make sure you have the time to study, and get the PMP Credential to boost your career options and credibility.